railtoolkit/TrainRuns.jl/README.md

 # Acknowledgement

-This work was supervides by South Westphalia University of Applied Sciences and Technical University Braunschweig.
+This work was supervised by South Westphalia University of Applied Sciences and Technical University Braunschweig.

 ------------